Drakkar-Software/OctoBot-Docs/Interfaces/ChatGPT-interface.md

 -----

 {% hint style="info" %}
-When using [Cloud OctoBots](https://www.octobot.cloud/), we are covering the GPT calls cost.
+When using [Pro Cloud OctoBots](https://www.octobot.cloud/), we are covering the GPT calls cost.
 {% endhint %}

 Using ChatGPT from automated API calls is a paid service from OpenAI.
 Each call to ChatGPT will consume a few OpenAI tokens.